raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 }
 ```

-See what the landing page looks like by visiting `localhost:5000` in your browser.
+See what the landing page looks like by visiting `localhost:5000`.
 Make sure the background image appears.

-Let's fix the styling of our text so that it stands out from the background.
+Let's fix the styling of our text so that it stands out from the background image.
 Add the following lines to `app.css`.

 ```css
 .panel {